I want to offer several sample messages of sympathy to help you know how to comfort a hurting friend.

 Messages of Sympathy Should Not be Complicated or Elaborate

-Some of the most hurtful sympathy statements come from trying to fix grief or find the “silver lining” in a tragedy.
+The most hurtful sympathy statements come from trying to fix grief or find the “silver lining” in a tragedy.

 Complicated directions and solutions really don’t make grievers feel any better.
 Understanding the why or the how of the situation doesn’t help either.